Yumiplay/pHOTOs/README.md

 ## Documentation

-This library has a Rust version, go to [Rust Documentation](https://docs.rs/bitcoin-exp
+This library has a Rust version, go to [Rust Documentation](https://docs.rs/bitcoin-explorer/)

+For python documentation, go to [Documentation](https://congyuwang.github.io/Py-Bitcoin-Explorer/bitcoin_explorer.html).

+## Compatibility Note

+This package deals